Netflix/lemur-docker/README.md

 Externally, only lemur-nginx exposes any ports.
 This container only exposes TCP 80.
 See the [Issues](#Issues) section for an explanation of why TCP 443 was not exposed.

+Please note that as of Lemur 0.5 python2.7 is no longer supported.
+See the [Changelog](http://lemur.readthedocs.io/en/latest/changelog.html#id1) for details.

 Issues
 ------